robbywashere-zz/map.io/README.md

 $>npm start
 ```

-_if your tired of the crashing and restarting_
+_if you're tired of the crashing and restarting_

 ```
 $>npm install -g nodemon